mo-rahimi/Deep-Learning-for-Meteorological-Forecasting/README.md

 9. [Contact](#contact)

 ## Overview
-This project implements a weather prediction model using Long Short-Term Memory (LSTM) networks.
-The model forecasts weather conditions such as temperature, humidity, and UV index based on historical data, spanning from 2000 to 2023.
-To increase the accuracy of the analysis all collected datasets are based on location, which is King's Park in Hong Kong.
+This project utilizes Long Short-Term Memory (LSTM) networks for weather prediction, specifically forecasting temperature, humidity, and UV index based on historical data from 2000 to 2023.
+All datasets are sourced from King's Park in Hong Kong to enhance accuracy.

-Since first I did this project for the purpus of learning some years ago, many different model and archituctures are tried, so my goal is to gather all experiences in case someone wants to use this repo for the purpus of learning.

-I decided  to predict weather conditions such as temperature, humidity, and UV for future days based on the historical data as LSTM is particularly well-suited for this application because it can learn the complex patterns in the weather data over time and make accurate predictions.
-To framing input sequences I organised the historical weather data into sequences of a fixed length, which will serve as the input to the model.
-For example, a sequence length of 7 days is chosen, meaning that the model will use the weather data from the past 7 days to predict the weather for the next few days(1 or 2 or 4 days).
-The output sequences represent the predicted weather conditions for the coming days (1 or 2 or 4) and will contain the predicted values for temperature, humidity.
+Initially developed for learning purposes, this repository compiles various models and architectures I've explored, making it a valuable resource for others interested in deep learning.

+LSTM networks are particularly effective for this task as they can capture complex patterns in time-series data.
+Historical weather data is organized into fixed-length sequences—specifically, `a sequence length of 7 days`.
+This allows the model to predict weather conditions for `the next 1, 2, or 4 days` based on the preceding week.
+The output sequences include the forecasted values for `temperature`, `humidity` and `UV index`.

 ## Data Collection
-The dataset for this project is collected from various sources available on the Hong Kong government data portal and CSDI website.
-The datasets include:
+The dataset for this project is sourced from various resources on the `Hong Kong government data portal` and the `CSDI website`.

+**Key details include:**
-The `Date` column was created by combining the `year`, `month`, and `day` columns into a single datetime object, which serves as the primary key for merging datasets.
+- The Date column is created by merging the year, month, and day columns into a single datetime object, which acts as the primary key for dataset integration.
+These datasets encompass a wide range of meteorological and spatial data, facilitating comprehensive weather analysis.

 ### Data Sources
 1. Daily mean amount of cloud      [Link to Hong Kong Government portal](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-mean-amount-of-cloud)